reef-technologies/handbook/training.md

  - https://datatracker.ietf.org/meeting/97/materials/slides-97-iccrg-bbr-congestion-control - about new TCP congestion control
  - https://danluu.com/deconstruct-files/ - why writing to files is hard and you should probably not do it
  - http://morningcoffee.io/killing-a-process-and-all-of-its-descendants.html - Killing a process and all of its descendants
+ - http://sven.stormbind.net/blog/posts/docker_from_30_to_230/ - (read if ever needed) on running many docker containers on the same host

 ### all python developers